c-poteat/webscraper-PS/README.md

 ## Description

 This project was created to scape motivational quote images from a website under the .png file extension.
+Was not able to use Gmail or Yahoo email providers as less secure connections were blocked.
+As a result utilized mail.com email to complete this project.

 ## Getting Started